chief-od/chief-od/README.md

 - 🔭 Currently building out projects in NLP and data engineering
 - 🌱 Sharpening my skills in data engineering fundamentals (Python-based pipelines)
 - 🤝 Open to collaborating on data science, ML, and analytics projects
-- 💬 Ask me about NLP, Python, and data pipelines
-- 📫 Reach me at [Kwadwooduro303@gmail.com](mailto:Kwadwooduro303@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/kwadwo-oduro)

 ---